louismullie/temp-data/markdown_final/d0c1a6b0-a0fd-6705-a1eb-4ba40f5db0ac.md

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^4d42edf0].
 Kidney International (2024).
 High credibility.

-Chronic kidney disease (CKD) metabolic acidosis — adult oral sodium bicarbonate: In adults with CKD G3–G4 aged ≥ 60 years and serum bicarbonate < 22 mmol/l, the BICARB trial found "no evidence of benefit on nonkidney outcomes" and reported kidney failure outcomes with "HR: 0.97; 95% CI: 0.64–1.49," while "allocation to oral sodium bicarbonate was associated with higher costs and lower… EQ-5D-3L… QoL over 1 year."
-For treatment thresholds, "It is generally accepted that a serum bicarbonate of < 18 mmol/l in adults is desirable to avoid," and because "correction of bicarbonate to the normal range has not been demonstrated to reduce the risk of kidney failure," "lower thresholds to initiate therapy than 18 mmol/l could be considered."
+Chronic kidney disease (CKD) metabolic acidosis — adult oral sodium bicarbonate: In adults with CKD G3–G4 aged ≥ 60 years and serum bicarbonate < 22 mmol/l, the BICARB trial found "no evidence of benefit on nonkidney outcomes" and reported kidney failure outcomes with "HR: 0.97; 95% CI: 0.64–1.49", while "allocation to oral sodium bicarbonate was associated with higher costs and lower… EQ-5D-3L… QoL over 1 year".
+For treatment thresholds, "It is generally accepted that a serum bicarbonate of < 18 mmol/l in adults is desirable to avoid", and because "correction of bicarbonate to the normal range has not been demonstrated to reduce the risk of kidney failure", "lower thresholds to initiate therapy than 18 mmol/l could be considered".

 ---